Prostitution in Sweden: Purchasing sex (Brottsbalk 6.11)

 Sweden's Sex Purchase Act (Sexköpslagen), enacted in 1999, makes it illegal to purchase "sexual services" (sexuell tjänst), but not to sell them.
 The rationale for criminalising the purchaser, but not the seller, was stated in the 1997 government proposition, namely that "...it is unreasonable to also criminalise the one who, at least in most cases, is the weaker party who is exploited by others who want to satisfy their own sexual desires".

 The Act (amended to be part of the Criminal Code, or Brottsbalk in 2005) states: 6.11 Den som, i annat fall än som avses förut i detta kapitel, skaffar sig en tillfällig sexuell förbindelse mot ersättning, döms för köp av sexuell tjänst till böter eller fängelse i högst sex månader.

 Vad som sägs i första stycket gäller även om ersättningen har utlovats eller getts av någon annan.
 Lag (2005:90).

 6.11 A person who, otherwise than as previously provided in this Chapter [on Sexual Crimes], obtains a casual sexual relation in return for payment, shall be sentenced for purchase of a sexual service to a fine or imprisonment for at most six months.

 The provision of the first paragraph also applies if the payment was promised or given by another person.

+In February 2014, the members of the European Parliament voted in a non-binding resolution (adopted by 343 votes to 139; with 105 abstentions), in favor of applying the Swedish model of criminalizing the buying of sex across the European Union.